NotMom Blogger Profiles

 Why did you start blogging?

 I’ve got something to say about good eating!
 It doesn’t have to be this huge, joyless chore where there’s never any pizza or chocolate cake.
 Good health has gotten a bad rap: it’s unattainable, you have to take 10,000 supplements and pay for fancy water….or ELSE.
 It’s all very serious and fun-hating.
 I say, why can’t it be fun, and funny even?
 Let’s all just lighten up a little bit.
 Have some cake already.
 Calm down.
-More
+I blog to spread this message (and because I like writing).
+Read More

 Do you feel you are treated differently as a woman without children and if so, how?